Voila! And A Book Is Born

 Update:* This Illustrated Zebra will be available on Amazon mid next week.
 I will put a link here.
 The paperback book is now available on Amazon, but does not have a preview available yet.
 What you see here, is a lot more than Amazon gives, so here is that link as I said.
 If nothing else, it’s worth a look around.

 As to the interpretation of the times, I chose to paint these precious stories in the style of the early African naturalist explorers.
 I used gouache paint to simulate the early pre-Victorian texture, but I have subsequently found oil on board in a mat look is easier to use and seems to give a better result.
 So for the next books they will be in oils and these will remain in gouache.
-Those will be in the Leopard and Jabu books as soon as they are ready then comes another nine to follow.
+Those will be in the Leopard and Jabu books as soon as they are ready then comes another twenty two in the series to follow.
+They have already been written, so it’s the art and the publishing that is needed.
 It’s slow going, but I need to apply accuracy and patients to both interpretation and execution in word and art.

 Here is the meager offering as well as I can do.
 Hope you all like it.